Srikanth844/LLM_RAG_ChatBot/README.md

 The three `NEO4J_` variables are used to connect to your Neo4j AuraDB instance.
 Follow the directions [here](https://neo4j.com/cloud/platform/aura-graph-database/?ref=docs-nav-get-started) to create a free instance.

-The chatbot currently uses OpenAI LLMs, so you'll need to create an [OpenAI API key](https://realpython.com/generate-images-with-dalle-openai-api/#get-your-openai-api-key) and store it as `OPENAI_API_KEY`.
+The chatbot currently uses OpenAI LLMs, so you'll need to create an OpenAI API key

 Once you have a running Neo4j instance, and have filled out all the environment variables in `.env`, you can run the entire project with [Docker Compose](https://docs.docker.com/compose/).
 You can install Docker Compose by following [these directions](https://docs.docker.com/compose/install/).